Tuition: $120 (that's only 20 bucks a class) for first semester

 $30 per individual class

 Tucker University is a monthly series of fully designed technique classes for the Studio 180 Design Tools by Deb Tucker.
-There are 12 classes in all.
+There are 6 classes per semester.
 Regardless of where you are in your quilting journey, these series of classes is intended to offer you an exciting opportunity to build your skills and accuracy.
 This program is great for everyone!

 In each Tucker University Class, a different Studio 180 Design tool will be taught.
 You will cut and make 4” units so each month you can combine and create new blocks.
 Each class will build upon the previous one, making design possibilities endless.
 (You can end up with a coordinated sampler when you’re finished if you use the same fabric collection.)

-You don’t have to attend all 12, but you may want to so you don’t miss anything!
+You don’t have to attend all the classes, but you may want to so you don’t miss anything!
 The creativity and ideas are endless.